CheVeraId/domainauth-spec/draft-narea-domainauth.md

 DnssecChain ::= SET OF OCTET STRING
 ~~~~~~~

 This chain MUST include all DNSSEC responses necessary to validate the `_domainauth.<domain>/TXT` record from the trust anchor.
-However, the root zone DS records SHOULD be omitted, since they will be ignored by verifiers as described in {{verification-process}}.
+However, the root zone DS records SHOULD be omitted, since they will be ignored by verifiers as described in {{verification-procedure}}.

 Implementations SHOULD optimise the serialisation to minimise redundancy and size whilst ensuring completeness for offline verification.